AloneLeek/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-Sets the permission to Other users only having all the permissions 9-Set the mode of the file to -rwxr-x-wx
 10-Set the mode of one file to that of another
+11-Adds execute permission to all subdirectories of current directory for u+g+a